ibrahim-cn/Event-Announcement-Site/ARCHITECTURE.md

 ### 8. PHYSICAL VIEW: DEPLOYMENT & INFRASTRUCTURE
 # A. Runtime Environment & Processing
-The application is designed to be a lightweight, self-contained executable that minimizes external dependencies.
 **•	Execution Unit:** The system is packaged as a single Executable JAR file, which includes all necessary libraries and an embedded web server.
 **•	Java Runtime:** Requires Java Runtime Environment (JRE) 21 as the host environment.
 **•	Web Server:** Uses an Embedded Tomcat 10 server, physically bound to Port 8081 (as configured in server.port=8081).